bdunko/Charon-s-Obol/notes/Obol/Sprints/Sprint 06-17.md

 - [x] Make floating label work with Phaethon.
 - [x] Update patron token powers (Demeter/Hades/Dionysus) to also use floating labels properly (gain souls/life etc).
 - [x] Update patron token passives to use floating labels.
 Add a ptr to patron token in Global so we can create the label for Demeter in heal_life.
+- [x] Whenever life/souls change, add a label including a sum of life lost/souls earned under those piles.
+This label should update as payoffs occur.
+- [x] Add floating label at start of round for life regen.
+I guess it can just appear in the middle of the board, as "Take a deep breath" happens.

 ---
 ## 📝 Quick To-Dos